POW/MIA flag once again flying over White House after nearly one-year absence

 Ms. Hassan — along with Sens.
 Tom Cotton, Arkansas Republican, and Elizabeth Warren, Massachusetts Democrat — asked Mr. Biden at the start of his presidency to return the flag to the White House roof.

-All three senators previously sponsored the bipartisan National POW/MIA Flag Act, signed into law by Mr. Trump in November 2019, requiring it be displayed on federal properties like the White House.
+All three senators previously sponsored the bipartisan National POW/MIA Flag Act, signed into law by Mr. Trump in November 2019, requiring it to be displayed on federal properties like the White House.

+Months after the law took effect, the flag was moved last year to a less visible site on the south lawn of the White House where Mr. Trump had dedicated a POW/MIA memorial during his presidency.

-The POW/MIA flag was returned to atop the White House on National Former Prisoner of War Recognition Day, which former President Ronald Reagan designated in 1988 to occur on April 9 each year.
+The POW/MIA flag was returned to atop the White House on National Former Prisoner of War Recognition Day, which former President Ronald Reagan designated in 1988 to occur annually on April 9.

 Rep. Brian Mast, Florida Republican, said in a statement he shared on social media that the return of the POW/MIA flag to the White House roof was a “symbolic victory on a solemn and important day!”